atp798/onnx_dynamic_load/README.md

 ## Feature
 - No c interface exposed.
 - Library loader is thread-safe.
+- OnnxApiWrapper is thread-safe and support multi-thread model infer.
 - Dynamic library load.
 - Library closed once unneeded, no more resources occupation.